Skip to content

 Private Loans

-with many different banks for students to choose from.
+DC3 will process alternative education loans from private lending sources up to the cost of attendance minus other financial aid.
+DC3 utilizes a service called ELM that partners with many different banks for students to choose from.
 DC3 does not endorse certain banks nor does DC3 have a preferred lender list.
 There are no representatives from student loan organizations on campus or appearing to represent DC3 in any way.
 Additionally, DC3 staff members to do not receive any funding or incentives whatsoever from lenders providing student loans.
 Students should research various lenders and choose the one that best fits their needs.
 Students can access the ELM list at https://www.elmselect.com/v4/school/1158/program/1/program-detail.

 Private loans require a credit check and, in most cases, students will require a co-signer.
-Keep this in mind when applying for a Private loan.
+Keep this in mind when applying for a private loan.
 The DC3 Financial Aid office cannot certify any private loans until the student is enrolled in classes nor will the office certify any amount that takes the student over their cost of attendance.
 Securing, maintaining, and repaying private loans is the responsibility of the student.

 I need assistance with my student loans, repayment, loan questions, and more.
 Who do I talk to?